Dual Degree in Engineering

-Saint Mary's College and the University of Notre Dame jointly offer a five-year, dual degree program through which students earn a bachelor's degree (either a BA or BS) from Saint Mary's in four years, and a second bachelor of science (BS) in engineering degree from Notre Dame following a fifth year of study.
+The Dual Degree in Engineering Program is offered jointly through Saint Mary's College and the University of Notre Dame.
+Students earn a bachelor's degree (either a BA or BS) from Saint Mary's in four years, and a second bachelor of science (BS) in engineering degree from Notre Dame following a fifth year of study.

 Under the co-exchange agreement that allows Saint Mary's and Notre Dame students to take courses on either campus, students in the dual degree program take all pre-engineering courses (e.g., chemistry, mathematics, and physics), as well as other courses required to satisfy the degree requirements, at Saint Mary's College.
 They take all engineering courses at the University of Notre Dame.